CAPSULE

 Vibration and light feedback

-The CAPSULE band can guide the operators to the machines that need their attention.
+The band can guide the operators to machines that need attention.

 The service side

-The service side offers access to single-use items directly in the cleanroom and disposal of such, being taken care of by Capsule staff and ensuring full control over the product lifecycle.
+The service side offers access to single-use components directly in the cleanroom and disposal of such, being taken care of by Capsule staff and ensuring full control over the product lifecycle.

 Workspace and retreat areas